Empowering the Digitalization of the Gotthard Base Tunnel with Augmented Reality

 Following the identification of the use cases and functional specifications, Open Web Technology used its agile methodology to design and develop a custom Augmented Reality (AR) based solution for the execution of workflows, checklists and video support processes.
 The app was developed for Microsoft Hololens and for Smartphone.
 The Augmented Reality app allows the technician to overlay information over his environment through the Hololens headset and to accomplish the workflow tasks handsfree.
 In addition to these processes, the smartphone app enables the technician to receive video support from external professionals who can interact by freezing the camera, drawing directly on screen and providing real time instructions.

 In order to validate the hypothesis and the impact of our solution, several tests have been conducted directly on site with the technicians in the Gotthard Base Tunnel.
 Following the onboarding of the employees, the tests have been carried out over several days on different locations and objects.

 Moreover, we conducted several interviews to collect insights on the ordinary tasks and the benefits or challenges the technicians might encounter with smart assistance.

-As proof of concept and in less than 2 months SBB, with the help of Open Web Technology, could build an Augmented Reality based solution that optimizes significantly his maintenance and support processes within the Gotthard Base Tunnel.
+As proof of concept, and in less than 2 months, SBB, with the help of Open Web Technology, was able to build an Augmented Reality based solution that optimizes significantly his maintenance and support processes within the Gotthard Base Tunnel.

 In all the identified use cases such as the execution of workflows, checklists, automated reports and the troubleshooting video support, both the HoloLens and the smartphone apps demonstrated the added value of the solution to support the targeted digitization - by means of process automation, increasing efficiency, reducing errors, increasing employee polyvalence or easier access to expert knowledge.

-Finally, the employee’s high adoption confirms to SBB the great value of Augmented Reality as empowering technology for the targeted digitization.
+Finally, the employee high adoption rate confirms to SBB the great value of Augmented Reality as an empowering technology for digitization.